Exploring Fairbanks in the fall

 10/22/2012Back To Blog

-is the perfect getaway for a trip to the interior of Alaska.
+With fall quickly fading into winter and frosty weather nipping at our toes, it’s a perfect time for a trip to the interior of Alaska.
 While winter isn’t always considered the prime time to visit the Last Frontier, many travelers actually prefer to explore Fairbanks in colder months, thus avoiding the hustle and bustle of the popular tourist season.

 There is no shortage of recreational activities or attractions in the Golden Heart City.
 Highlights include northern lights viewing and a visit to the Fairbanks Ice Museum, or try holiday shopping and a wide range of other indoor and outdoor activities.